curvedmark/tree-visitor/README.md

 visitor.visit(nodes);
 ```

-`visitor` has a method `visit()`.
-You can pass a single node or an array of nodes, in the latter case, each node in the array will be visited sequentially.
+`node` passed to `visit()` can be either a single node or an array of nodes.
+In the latter case, each node in the array will be visited sequentially.

-When visiting a single node, `visit(node)` returns the returned value of the corresponding action.
+When visiting a single node, the returning value of the corresponding action is returned.

 When visiting an array of nodes, the original array is returned.